shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-4-full-attack-flow/README.md

 ### Bonus:
 Go back to the beginning, and try steal user2 using silver ticket (Seamless SSO) instead of password reset

+## Don't forget
+Once done, delete the lab resource groups to clean up the resources